Eyescale/Equalizer/README.rst

     multiple graphics cards, processors and computers to scale rendering performance, visual quality and display size.
 -   **Distributed Execution:** Equalizer applications can be written to support cluster-based execution.
-The task of distributing the application data is facilitated by support for versioned, distributed objects.
+Equalizer furnishes and uses the Collage network library, a cross-platform C++ library for building heterogenous, distributed applications.
 -   **Support for Stereo and Immersive Environments:** Equalizer supports both active and passive stereo rendering, as well as head tracking and head-mounted displays used in immersive Virtual Reality installations.